-(81) Which audits should I submit with my Application?
+(85) Which audits should I submit with my Application?

-The Applicant should submit audits for its two most recently completed fiscal years prior to the date of the NOFA.
+The Applicant should submit audits for its two most recent historic fiscal years prior to the date of the FY 2023 NOFA.
 For the most common fiscal year ends, the following audits would be expected:

-Most Recent Fiscal Year End Date Required Financial Information 09/30/2020 Audited financial statements for FY 2019 and FY 2020 12/31/2020 Audited financial statements for FY 2019 and FY 2020 03/31/2021 Audited financial statements for FY 2020 and FY 2021 06/30/2021 Audited financial statements for FY 2020 and FY 2021
+Most Recent Fiscal Year End Date Required Financial Information 03/31/2022 Audited financial statements for FY 2021 and FY 2022 06/30/2022 Audited financial statements for FY 2021 and FY 2022 09/30/2022 Audited financial statements for FY 2021 and FY 2022 12/31/2022 Audited financial statements for FY 2020 and FY 2021

-In general, the CDFI Fund expects that Applicants will have a completed audit within 6 months of the fiscal year end.
-If the most recently completed fiscal year end is less than 6 months before the AMIS Application deadline or the audit is delayed, the Applicant should submit the two most recently available audits.
-The CDFI Fund will reach out and request the more recent audit during the review process, if necessary, before making final award determinations.
+^{}In general, the CDFI Fund expects that Applicants will have a completed audit within 6 months of the fiscal year end.
+If the most recent historic fiscal year end is less than 6 months before the

+AMIS Application deadline, or the audit is delayed, the Applicant should submit the two most recently available audits.
+The CDFI Fund will reach out to the Applicant and request a more recent audit during the review process, if necessary, before making final award determinations.